suryasashankgundepudi/investment-management-and-portfolio-optimization/README.md

 Within this repository, I have included the source code for a Shiny Web Application which uses Perfomance Analytics and Quantmod to give a portfolio based on the stocks a person wishes to invest in.
 It minimizes the Risk and its standard deviation to give a portfolio optimized on return of investment.

+It gives the user the following based on the tickers submitted

+1. Risk over the past 10 years
+2. Optimized Weights for the portfolio
+3. Correlation among the stocks in the portfolio
+4. An Annualized table and visualization on the retuns of each stock in the portfolio

 Packages used:
 ```